aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

     - have a deleted=true value added to the config file
     - be moved to the suspended OU (OU value and path stays the same in the config file)
     - deleted=true causes OU validation to be skipped on this account on subsequent SM executions
+  - If the AWS account was listed in the mandatory-accounts section of the config file the SM will fail (expected)
+    - after the above tasks have been completed, remove all references to the suspended mandatory account from the config file
+    - rerun the state machine, specifying: `{ "overrideComparison": true } `
   - Deleted accounts will continue to appear under the `Suspended` OU

 ### 1.1.9.
 I need a new VPC, where shall I define it?